-Touched By An Angel - But Which Kind?
+Touched by an Angel - But Which Kind?

-With excerpts from A Twist of Faith
+By Berit Kjos (with excerpts from A Twist of Faith)

 "Jordan DuBois, I'm an angel sent by God to bring you two things," announced Tess in the November 30 episode of the popular sitcom, Touched by an Angel.
 "A child will be born to you on Dec.
 25, Christmas day. and second "